socketio/socket.io-sticky/README.md

 });
 ```

-- the [Redis adapter](https://github.com/socketio/socket.io-redis) (or any compatible adapter) is still needed when broadcasting packets
+- in a multi-server setup, you will need to use another adapter, like the [Redis adapter](https://socket.io/docs/v4/redis-adapter/)

 ![Cluster diagram with Redis](./assets/socket.io-cluster-redis.png)